 Look, even with its lack of more advanced features (to be fair, most of which were introduced after the 5c was first unveiled), the iPhone 5c could still be a decent phone in 2015.
 COULD be.
 But Apple put the final nail in its coffin when it decided to cut the 5c’s storage options from 32 and 16GB down to just 8GB.
 That’s not enough in today’s day and age.
 The average user will fill up 8GB of storage within the first few weeks of using a smartphone.
 And if that happens, what’s the use of owning a smartphone if you don’t have the storage space available to use its advanced features?

-My suggestion is if you’re thinking of getting the 5c, give it a miss and go with the iPhone SE instead – it’s newer, is more powerful, and is still a 4in iPhone.
+My suggestion is if you’re thinking of getting the 5c, give it a miss and go with the iPhone SE 2020 instead – it’s newer, is more powerful, and is still a relatively small phone.
+And below, you can find the best deals for the iPhone SE 2020 right now:

 Read Our Original iPhone 5c Review From 2013